What’s on TV this Christmas 2019?

 Airs: New Yr’s Day at 9pm

-The festive interval additionally marks the return of homicide detective DCI Elizabeth Bancroft, for a second three-part collection.
-Sarah Parish is again within the lead position, whereas the supporting solid contains Charlotte Hope, David Avery and Jacqueline Boatswain.
+The festive interval additionally marks the return of homicide detective DCI Elizabeth Bancroft, for a second three-part sequence.
+Sarah Parish is again within the lead position, whereas the supporting forged contains Charlotte Hope, David Avery and Jacqueline Boatswain.

 Cinderella: After Ever After – Sky One

-Sky’s huge Christmas particular this 12 months is an unique drama starring David Walliams, Sian Gibson, Celia Imrie and Sir Tom Courtenay.
+Sky’s massive Christmas particular this 12 months is an authentic drama starring David Walliams, Sian Gibson, Celia Imrie and Sir Tom Courtenay.

-Choosing up the place the traditional Cinderella story takes off, the present explores Cinderella’s post-marriage misery – as she involves phrases with the annoying habits of Prince Charming and begins to query if deciding on a life-partner based mostly on the dimensions of a shoe was such an incredible concept in any case.
+Selecting up the place the traditional Cinderella story takes off, the present explores Cinderella’s post-marriage misery – as she involves phrases with the annoying habits of Prince Charming and begins to query if deciding on a life-partner primarily based on the dimensions of a shoe was such an incredible concept in any case.

 Strictly Come Dancing Christmas Particular – BBC One